openhab/openhab-addons/bundles/org.openhab.binding.fineoffsetweatherstation/README.md

 Some weather stations have firmware that does not allow you to query live-data directly.
 In this case you have to configure a service to which the data is sent.
 Please try if here the [IPObserver binding](https://www.openhab.org/addons/bindings/ipobserver/) offers an alternative.
-Known weather-stations not compatible with this binding:
+Known weather stations not compatible with this binding:

   - [WH3000](https://community.openhab.org/t/fine-offset-weather-station-binding-beta-and-discussion/134167/52?u=andy2003)